 Yogi assures farmers of right price

-Lucknow, June 10: Acknowledging farmers' contribution in achieving country's self-sufficiency in food grains, Uttar Pradesh chief minister Yogi Adityanath Sunday sought to assure peasants that they would get the right price for their produce.
-Addressing the inaugural function of the fourth session of the Million Farmers' School here at Lok Bhawan, the chief minister also assured peasants that his government stands by them and will not let their hard work go in vain.
+Lucknow, June 10: Acknowledging farmers' contribution in achieving country's self-sufficiency in food grains, Uttar Pradesh Chief Minister Yogi Adityanath on Sunday sought to assure peasants that they would get the right price for their produce.
+Addressing the inaugural function of the fourth session of the Million Farmers' School here at Lok Bhawan, the Chief Minister also assured peasants that his government stands by them and will not let their hard work go in vain.

 "Life is not about escape or migration, it is about the struggle.
 The government will not allow your hard work to go in vain," said Adityanath.